njohnso6/nia_snakemake_class/01_hello_workflow/A.md

 There are multiple types of actions that accomodate script files, python code, or shell commands.
 Here, we'll start with the shell command to run some bash commands.

+Create a file called Snakefile.
+Snakemake always searches for a file called Snakefile.
+Put the following into it:

 ```snakemake
 rule modify_and_reverse:
     input: